- Address: 1 Hitsujigaoka, Sapporo

 Extra stadium info – Sapporo Dome

 The construction of the Sapporo Dome, which is located on the island of Hokkaido, started in 1998.
 It is known as a venue for several events, like American football, baseball, concerts, football and rugby union.
-Football games at the stadium are held on a grass pitch that slides into and out of the sports venue as needed.
-The Sapporo Dome hosted several Olympic football matches.
+The Sapporo Dome opened as one of the largest stadiums by capacity in Japan.
+It hosted several Olympic football matches.

 The 2002 FIFA World Cup